avfs/avfs/readme.md

 ### Symbolic and hard links
-The example below demonstrates the creation of a file, a symbolic link and a hard link to this file for a memory file system (MemFs)
+The example below demonstrates the creation of a file, a symbolic link and a hard link to this file, for a memory file system (MemFs).
 Error management has been omitted for the sake of simplicity :

 ```go